 It’s Family-Friendly

-Everyone knows that Boca Raton is a great place to retire.
-It’s been named the second-best place to retire in Florida and is one of the top 10 U.S. retirement cities.
+second-best place to retire in Florida and is one of the top 10 U.S. retirement cities.
 However, what many people don’t know is that Boca Raton is also an excellent place to raise a family.
 Families are flocking to Boca Raton from New York and New Jersey because of the high-rated school systems, outstanding neighborhoods, and nearby colleges like the University of Miami, Florida Atlantic University, and Miami Dade College.

-In addition to the excellent schools, Boca Raton also has an abundance of outdoor spaces and activities that are perfect for kids, top-notch pediatric care, and arts and culture opportunities, including the Annual Festival of the Arts at Mizner Park and the Boca Children’s Museum.
+Annual Festival of the Arts at Mizner Park and the Boca Children’s Museum.
 If you want a safe, fun, and enriching city to raise your children, you simply can’t do any better than Boca Raton.

 The Weather